Video Content Management

 You can get a job description for the Manager Video and Website Content and other position in the Janco HandiGuide.
 The job descriptions come in PDF and/or MS WORD .docx formats.

-The Internet and IT Position Descriptions comes in PDF format The PDF book is over 750 pages in length and contains 261 Job Descriptions in addition to a Job Progression Matrix Template, Employee Termination Checklist (Electronic Form), Job Evaluation Questionnaire, and Position Description Questionnaire.
+The Internet and IT Job Descriptions comes in PDF format The PDF book is over 900 plus pages in length and contains 310 Job Descriptions in addition to a Job Progression Matrix Template, Employee Termination Checklist (Electronic Form), Job Evaluation Questionnaire, and Position Description Questionnaire.

 Includes positions from CIO, CSO and CTO to Wireless and Metrics Mangers.
-All of the positions in the book have been created to reflect the technology world of 2013.
-PDF file can be printed and viewed only.
+All of the positions in the book have been created to reflect the technology world of . pdf file can be printed and viewed only.

-261 Internet and IT Job Descriptions as individual files in WORD 2007 formats.
+310 Internet and IT Job Descriptions as individual files in MS WORD and ePub formats.
 Long file names have been used to make customization easier.
+The eReader versions are fully indexed, searchable and work on Kindles, iPads, Android Tablets, and SmartPhones.

-HandiGuide & Job Descriptions - pdf & MS WORD formats
+HandiGuide & IT Job Descriptions - pdf, ePub, and MS WORD formats

-The Internet and IT Position Descriptions comes in PDF format and WORD files.
-The PDF book is over 750 pages in length and contains 261 Job Descriptions in addition to a Job Progression Matrix Template, Employee Termination Checklist (Electronic Form), Job Evaluation Questionnaire, and Position Description Questionnaire.
-There is one word file for each job description (WORD 2007 format).
+The Internet and IT Job Descriptions HandiGuide comes in PDF format and job descriptions as separate MS WORD and ePub files.
+The PDF book is over 900 plus pages in length and contains 310 Job Descriptions in addition to a Job Progression Matrix Template, Employee Termination Checklist (Electronic Form), Job Evaluation Questionnaire, and Position Description Questionnaire.
+There is one word file for each job description (MS WORD format).
 Long file names have been used to make customization easier.

-This service will provide you with updates to each of the products listed below for a period of 12 months from the date of the purchase of the service.
-In addition, you are entitled to 3 custom job descriptions.
-You will have to complete the IT Position Description Questionnaire (which we will provide to you via email upon your request).
+This service provides you with updates to each of the products listed below for a period of 12 to 24 months from the date of the purchase of the service.
+In addition, you may be entitled to some custom job descriptions based on the product ordered.
+To qualify you have to complete the Position Description Questionnaire (which we will provide to you via email upon your request).
 It typically will take 5 working days to provide you with the completed job description.

 Also included with the HandiGuide are tools to help you expand, evaluate and define your enterprise's unique additional required.
 Those tools include: